Does my business need a new business management solution?20 Nov 2014 | by Natalie

 - An existing business with an outdated and potentially unsupported ERP / business management solution.

 - A business using an ERP solution which is not providing the business with the required information, data and reporting.

 Typical signs that your business has outgrown current business management / ERP software solutions include:

 - Lots of manual processes.
-Separate systems, manual processes, system workarounds are another sign that you should evaluate your ERP (business management solutions).
+Separate systems, manual processes, and system workarounds are other signs that you should evaluate your ERP (business management solutions).

 - Double entry of information.
 We have all seen this before – users having to enter information into multiple different systems – finance, inventory and reporting etc..
 Once again an indication that you should consider a new business management / ERP solution.